cockroachdb/activerecord-cockroachdb-adapter/CONTRIBUTING.md

 ## Support past Rails versions

 Currently, only a beta version of Rails is tested.
-This means that the adapter has been modified in to accomodate unreleased changes.
+This means that the adapter has been modified in to accommodate unreleased changes.
 In order to run the tests for Rails 5.1 or 4.2, the test changes will need to be cherry-picked back.
 Conflicts are mostly only expected for tests that have not yet been added.